Anima Mundi, Sacred Music Festival, 20th edition | Pisa

 ore: 20:30 - 22:30

-Seven are the planned concerts, alternated in the suggestive and precious frame of the Cathedral and the Camposanto, for a journey through five centuries of music.
+Seven concerts are scheduled, alternating as always in the evocative setting of the Cathedral and the Camposanto, for a journey through five centuries of music.

 Daniel Harding will lead the opening concert Saturday 7 September in the Cathedral, with the magnificent Swedish Radio Symphony Orchestra, of which he is musical director.
 Requiem by Johannes Brahms, deposition of the romantic spirituality, who will committ two important voices as the soprano Hanna Husahr and the baritone Mark Stone.